Here is the NY Times version:

 | |

 Definitions are from wordnik.com.
 These definitions are very brief because they’re just a hint.
 Complete definitions would cover multiple meanings and multiple parts of speech.
-Once a word is found and shown in the Found Word List you can click on it again to see the brief definition.†††
+Once a word is found and shown in the Found Word List you can click on it again to see the brief definition.3

 The command Q (or ?) will show the definition of the last word that was found.

 Click on brief definitions to see the complete definition from wordnik.com in another window.
 And (a hidden feature) if you’d like to hear the word pronounced aloud click on the word at the top of the complete definition.
 For some reason, this works for root words but not derivations (e.g. change not changing).
 If there there is a clue for a word it is shown first followed by the dictionary definition.
 The power user command OC will toggle between seeing only the clues or seeing both the clues and the definitions.
 The default is to show both.
 You are normally charged 3 hint points for a definition but if you have set Only Clues the charge is reduced to 2 hint points.
-If you do not want to accidentally get definitions there is the ND command to toggle showing the Define link or not. | |
+If you do not want to accidentally get definitions there is the ND command to toggle showing the Define link or not.
+This applies to the BT, HT, TL, T3, and JT tables as well. | |

-Revealing Letters | |
+| Revealing Letters | |

-V2P | Reveal the first two letters (and the length) of the pangrams. |
+| V2P | Reveal the first two letters (and the length) of the pangrams. |

-V3B8 | Reveal the first 3 letters of the words beginning with B of length 8. |
+| V3B8 | Reveal the first 3 letters of the words beginning with B of length 8. |

-V4GA | Reveal the first 4 letters (and the length) of the words beginning with GA. |
+| V4GA | Reveal the first 4 letters (and the length) of the words beginning with GA. |

-Using E instead of V reveals letters at the front and at the End of the word.
-Commands that would reveal the entire word (like V4B4) are silently ignored (as are commands like V1B8 or V2GA). |
+| Using E instead of V reveals letters at the front and at the End of the word.
+Commands that would reveal the entire word (like V4B4) are silently ignored (as are commands like V1B8 or V2GA). | |

 Note that there is no V4MIN (or E4MIN) command to reveal 4 letters of words beginning with MIN as this would be just too much.
 Yes, this is the UltraBee but one has to have some limit, right? 😊